Nursing (NURS)

 NURS 304.
 Nursing Pharmacology I. 3 Credits.

-This is the first in a two part series of courses that reinforces the concepts of pharmacokinetics, pharmacodynamics, and introduces safe medication preparation, administration and documentation.
-Using a concept-based approach, examples of medications as they relate to major nursing concepts and human body systems across the lifespan will be discussed.
+This course reinforces the concepts of pharmacokinetics, pharmacodynamics and introduces safe medication preparation, administration, and documentation.
+Major nursing concepts and human body systems across the lifespan as they relate to medication administration will be discussed.
 This course will include classroom and laboratory experiences.
 Prerequisite: Admission to the undergraduate nursing program and PPT 315.
 Corequisite: NURS 300, NURS 301, NURS 310, NURS 312, and NURS 313.
 F,S.

 NURS 310.
 Health & Illness I. 2 Credits.

-This course introduces the student to the role of the generalist nurse in providing evidence-based interventions for patients in a variety of health care settings across the life span.
-The student will learn to recognize altered health states and understand interventions that will promote health, prevent disease/injury and restore a state of optimal health for individuals.
-Clinical reasoning skills will be developed, with a goal of achieving safe, quality outcomes.
+This course will focus on recognizing altered health states and evidence-informed interventions that will promote health, prevent disease/illness and restore a state of optimal health for diverse client populations in a variety of health care settings across the life span.
+Clinical judgment model will be introduced to achieve safe, quality outcomes.
 Prerequisite: Admission to the undergraduate nursing program.
 Corequisite: NURS 300, NURS 301, NURS 304, NURS 312, and NURS 313.
 F,S.

 NURS 312.
 Pathophysiology I. 2 Credits.

-This is the first in a two part series of courses that focuses on the concepts of altered health in the development of clinical manifestations of disease and illness throughout the lifespan.
-This course will explore altered function and structure of the human body using a conceptual approach.
+This course will focus on the concepts of altered health states through the development of clinical manifestations of a disease and/or illness across the lifespan.
 Prerequisite: Admission to the undergraduate nursing program.
 Corequisite: NURS 300, NURS 301, NURS 304, NURS 310, and NURS 313.
 F,S.

 NURS 313.
 Clinical Practicum I. 2 Credits.

-This clinical course initiates the student's journey in developing the generalist role as a provider of care.
-The student will learn to apply evidence-based knowledge, skills, attitudes and patient care technologies that will promote a state of optimal health for their patients.
-Students will professionally interact with individuals across the lifespan and in diverse populations to provide safe, quality and patient-centered care.
+In this course, the student will build a foundation that facilitates their clinical judgment and development as a nurse generalist.
+Students will professionally interact with individuals across the lifespan and in diverse populations to provide safe, quality and client -centered care.
 Prerequisite: Admission to the undergraduate nursing program.
 Corequisite: NURS 300, NURS 301, NURS 304, NURS 310, and NURS 312.
 F,S.

 NURS 324.
 Public Health Nursing Theory.
 2 Credits.